Instrument/emotobooth/README.md

 the events in the `in` list.
 When a job finishes, it will trigger events in the `out` list, spawning any jobs that have those events in their `in` list.

 The `newImage` job doesn't have any events in its `in` list. `newImage` Jobs are created by a filesystem watcher that looks for new images in the configured directory and starts an image down the pipeline.

 ### Job
 A job is a function that receives a job object as its first argument and a finish callback as its second argument.
 When calling the finish callback, the data passed as the first argument will be available to the next job in the pipeline as `job.data`.
 The finish function must be called, even if there is an error, or kue will think the job is hung.

 ### Image Processing Meta
-This is what you need to know to work on the code that runs the job pipeline.
+Continue reading for information regarding the code that runs the job pipeline.

-kue is a job queue, backed by redis to run jobs in the job pipeline.
-I broke up the things that need to happen to an image into multiple functions.
-This was in an attempt to make the pipeline easier to modify and to make the work invovled easier to distribute over multiple cores.
+"kue" is a job queue, backed by redis to run jobs in the job pipeline.
+The things that need to happen to an image are broken up into multiple functions.
+This makes the pipeline easier to modify, so the work invovled is easier to distribute over multiple cores.

 In order to support jobs being able to trigger other jobs that run in parallel and to support all of the work by these jobs culminating into a singular output (the final image(s)), the pipeline supports branching and merging.
 So, when a job finishes (let's say JobA) and the output of this job feeds another job (JobZ), JobZ can't necessarily run immediately.
 There may be other jobs that are necessary to complete before JobZ runs.
 If JobZ depends on JobA, JobB, and JobC, it needs to know when all of these are finished before it runs.
-So, there is some management code that wraps the job functions that tracks this information.
+For this reason there is some management code that wraps the job functions to track this information.

 When JobA finishes, it will trigger the events in its `out` events.
 When JobZ gets this event, its wrapper function, `jobWrapper`, will make atomic operations against redis to track how many of the prerequisite jobs have completed.
 If it is the final job needed for JobZ to run, it will call the JobZ function.
 Otherwise, it simply finishes the job without actually calling the JobZ function.

-This wrapper function also handles triggering the appropriate events when a job completes but creating a finishJob function that is passed to jobs as their second argument.
+This wrapper function also handles triggering the appropriate events when a job completes by creating a finishJob function that is passed to jobs as their second argument.

 Random note: kue can't have multiple callbacks assigned to a single event, so